Old photos – Sibford Gower

 1/47 Norton House (now Temple Close).
 Footpath was by the wall in the foreground.

-1/50 Detail from the dovecot: inscription reads “Aspicis ut veniant et candida tecta columbae, accipiat nullas sordida turris ave” Ovid Tristia 1.9.1.
-As read by M. Dix in 1937.
-[You see how the doves come to a white dwelling, how an unclean tower harbours no birds.]
+1/50 Detail from plaque on south wall of the dovecote at Yew Tree House, Sibford Gower.
+The inscription is no longer legible, but it was recorded by M. Dix in 1937 as “Aspicis ut veniant et candida tecta columbae, accipiat nullas sordida turris ave.
+J.H.
+1728”.
+It translates as “You see how the doves come to a white dwelling, how an unclean tower harbours no birds.” and comes from Ovid Tristia 1.9.1.
+“J.H.” is Joseph Hopkyns.

 1/58 The Post Office, Sibford Gower.
 Mr Mannings is by the rails with Mr Inns